cevalada/test_task/README.md

 Here is completed task for given assignment.
-The task is simple and did as student-based.
+The was did with student-based knowledge.